hroyrh/etcd-load-generator/README.md

 ##Features
  - Memory information
-  - gives the memory information about the running etcd instance -- before, after and difference, when requests are made
+  - Gives the memory information about the running etcd instance -- before, after and difference, when requests are made
   - To get this info, use the "-mem" flag while running the module
   - Also, if the instance is running on a remote machine, then you need to use the "-remote" flag as well.
   - The memory information if obtained using the following "pmap" command.
 Basically the RSS part of the total memory usage, is used.
+  - It also supports secure etcd-instances, for example the secure etcd running under openshift.
+For running the load test on a secure etcd instance, you to specify the following parameters/arguments :
+   - The flag "-secure" : It is a must
+   - Optional parameters : "-capath", "-ca", "-cert", "-cakey"
+    - These are optional because they can be set in the config file as well
+    - capath : Path of the folder where all the certificates are located
+    - ca : The CA file
+    - cert : The client certificate file
+    - cakey : the cliend key file
   ```
   	$ pmap -x $(pidof etcd) | tail -n1 | awk '{print $4}'
   ```